christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Flavians didn't just remake their main enemy's cult, they rewrote history, including executing a systemic replacement of the titulary lexicon.
 For example, "Caesar" originally meant "Osiris-King" (Ka-Asar).
 The Flavians changed the etymology to caesaries ("hair"), claiming Julius Caesar was born via caesarean section or had lush hair.
 This severed the title from its Egyptian/Osirian roots and made it Roman.

--   Abraham: The father of Isaac (remove the Hebrew theophoric Y- = -tzak = Hebrew rendering of Sacae (Scythians)) is Abraham, the foundational patriarch.
-Ab = Father (Semitic).
-Raham = Arya (Sanskrit/Persian: "Noble").
-Aram (the name for the land of the Arameans, a steppe-derived people).
-Abraham = Ab-Raham = "Father of the Aryans" or "Father of the Noble Ones".
-Related to Brahmin (Brahama) -> Ibrahim -> Abraham.
-A(Braha)m(in).
-Lord Rama (the greatest and seventh incarnation of God, hero of the Ramayana, protector of Dharma) in the ancient Vedas derives from this.
 -   AS/AŽI/AZ/SAR/XSA: Serpent-Dragon-King
      - Azhi = Až ("serpent") + Hi ("power, divine") in Avestan, meaning "mighty dragon".
 It extends Aži to signify divine authority across Indo-Iranian and Scythian cultures.
 Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
 Aži Aži (Avestan) links to As (Scythian/Thracian) = Lord, God.
 (Asa in Norse (Aesir), Asar in Egyptian (Osiris)).
 Sar (Scythian/Sanskrit) = King, Head.
 (Sarpa (Skt.) = serpent; Sarrum (Akk.) = king).
 In Iranian it becomes Ahura (as in Ahura Mazda - "Wise Lord").
 The core imperial title was Aži-Sar or As-Sar — "Dragon-King".
 Asander (King of Bosporus): Asan-der = As (Lord/Serpent) + Andros (Man) = "Serpent-Lord-Man" or "Dragon-Man".
 Alexander: Aži-ander or Alak-san-der (Hurrian/Hittite) = Same formula: "Dragon-Man".
 Caesar: Aesar -> Kaesar -> Caesar or Kai-Sar.
 Kai (Greek: "and" but also a prefix of greatness) + Sar (King).
 Kaisar = "The Great King".
 The C is a Hellenized graft.
 The root is Sar.
 Kaiser, Czar, Shah: All derive from Sar.
 Osiris: Asar (Egyptian).
 Direct link to As (Lord).
 Osiris is the deified form of the Dragon King archetype.
 Jesus: Ie-Zeus (Divine Zeus).
 But Zeus=Dyēus (Sky Father).
 The Scythian form?
 Izas (as in Izates).
 Izates = Ie (divine) + Zates (cognate of Zeus).
 Ie-sus (Esus).
 The title connects to the Celtic Esus (Lord), another avatar of the same archetype.
 This creates a unified titulary field: Aži-Sar / Asander / Alexander / Caesar / Kaiser / Czar / Shah / Osiris / Izates / Jesus are linguistic variations of the same supreme office across different linguistic zones of the empire.
 All these were job titles, not personal names.
      - Sar = the Scythian word for "king".
 Sarpa in Sanskrit means "serpent".
 Sarmatian, Akkadian Sarrum (which becomes Persian Xšaya-/Xšayathiya), Hurrian Šarri, Sargon, Sarlagab, Serapis (Sar-Apis = "Serpent Bull"), Zarathustra (Sar + Ustra = "serpent-lord"), Saraswati (Hindi goddes of knowledge), Saracen (Roman designation for Middle Eastern peoples), Šaruma (Mitanni deity), Saragurs (Scythian tribe in China), Caesar, Asar (Osiris), Tsar (Slavic monarch), Sargon of Akkad, feminine Sarai (or "Sarah" meaning "princess" (Genesis 17:15)), etc. Sar means king, or serpent king, across the empires that the Scythians used to rule over.